cozy/cozy-client-js/README.md

 What's API?
 ------------------

-`cozy-api` is a javascript library made by Cozy.
+`cozy-client-js` is a javascript library made by Cozy.
 It enables client-side  applications to make requests to the cozy stack.

 Cozy-api is compatible with both cozy architectures.